arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 05.18.16
+An exotic option has pricing features more complicated than typical vanilla options (e.g. European options, American options).
+For example, Asian options are *exotic*.
+Ooh.

 ### 05.17.16
 John Cage's Roaratorio.
 An amalgamation of sounds and voice.
 More specifically,: